mortendahl/mortendahl.github.io/_drafts/2019-04-15-paillier-encryption-part1.md

     return Keypair(p, q)
 ```

-From this keypair, which must be kept private, we can then derive both the public encryption key and the private decryption key.
+From this keypair, which must be kept private, we can derive both the public encryption key and the private decryption key.

 ```python
 def derive_encryption_key(keypair):